Our Student Services team is divided into 2 parts:

 Upper School Student Services Team for 2019

-Upper School Student Services Manager – Peter Kennington
+Upper School Student Services Manager and Year 10 Coordinator – Peter Kennington

 Associate Principal – Emma Walker